I have a bone to pick. (guh, I had a boyfriend’s father say that to me in high school… I think of that every time I hear this phrase…)

 sweetener (as needed)

 Combine cashews and milk in high speed blender, blend on highest speed to a smooth liquid.
 In mixing bowl, whisk together flour, xanthan gum and protein powder.
-Pour cashew milk into dry ingredients, whisk until just combined.
+Pour cashew milk mixture into dry ingredients, whisk until just combined.
 Using 1/4 cup scoop, form pancakes onto prepared (buttered, sprayed) griddle over medium heat.
 Pancakes will not bubble, will easily come up to turn after less than one minute.
 Flip and cook another half minute or so, until cooked through.

 I am not affiliated with Groupon in any way – just an occasional customer.